margaretnym/event-fraud-detection/README.md

 Due to confidentiality, the training data is not made public.
 The python code is made available in the src file.
 The model is also available as a pickle file.

-Team:+1::+1::+1:: Alexandra Magana Noronha, Margaret Ng, Christopher Sankat
+Team:+1::+1::+1:: Alexandra Magana Noronha:cake:, Margaret Ng:icecream:, Christopher Sankat:pizza:

 ## Files Desciption
 model_building.py - Set up training data and compares the performance of models and stores the best model in pickle format